Robust Gaussian Process Regression Based on Iterative Trimming: Robust Gaussian Process Regression

-There is a definite relevance between our method and the Least Trimmed Squares (LTS) estimator \citep{Rousseeuw1984a}, which is a popular robust (linear) regression method with high breakdown value.
-The LTS estimator looks for the $h$-subset with the smallest squared residuals out of all possible subsets.
-The iterative procedure of ITGP is actually the concentration step of the LTS estimator.
-Hence, the result of ITGP can be seen as a local minimum solution of LTS.
-While the globally optimal solution of the LTS estimator is a hard combinatorial problem, an accurate and efficient approximation algorithm has been proposed \citep[Fast-LTS]{Rousseeuw2006}.
-However, it is not directly applicable to nonlinear regression problems \citep{Riazoshams2018}, including the GP regression.
-It is possible to develop approaches following similar esprit, e.g., starting the iterations with multiple initial subsets and picking the best one.
-We leave such explorations to future work.
+There is a clear relevance between the proposed ITGP and the Least Trimmed Squares (LTS) estimators \citep{Rousseeuw1984a}, a popular robust (linear) regression method with a high breakdown value.
+LTS looks for a subset of given size with the smallest mean squared residual from all possible combinations, making itself a hard combinatorial problem. \citet{Rousseeuw2006} proposed an efficient approximation algorithm (Fast-LTS), which contains a similar concentrating procedure (the so-called C-step).
+In a sense, ITGP can be seen as an approximate local solution of LTS.
+The concept of the global LTS solution seems attractive; however, it is nontrivial to properly define and efficiently solve it in the framework of GP regressions.
+For example, the flexibility of GP even allows a solution to pass through every data point.
+Therefore, the GP posterior probability might be a more appropriate target than the residuals.
+We leave such exploration to future work.

+The raw LTS estimator is long known for this low efficiency.
+Besides the simple yet effective one-step reweighting adopted in this work, there exist other robust estimators with high efficiency in the context of robust statistics \citep[see][]{Yu2017,Maronna2019}, e.g., M-estimators \citep{Huber1964}, MM-estimators \citep{Yohai1987}, and REWLSE \citep{Gervini2002}.
+It is probably worth incorporating such techniques into GP methods as well.
+For example, \citet{Ramirez-Padron2021} recently proposed a robust weighted GP algorithm based on M-estimators, which shows performance comparable to and sometimes better than $t$-lik GP.

+It is also possible to combine different techniques, e.g., trimming based on preceding outlier detection via clustering algorithm (\citealt{Wang2017c}) or $t$-lik GP regression \citep{Martinez-Cantin2018a}.
+Similarly, some advanced robust estimators like MM-estimators and REWLSE require an initial robust estimate as input, where ITGP can be a good choice.